charliecpeterson/H2_software/HLL/python/README.md

 You will notice the `--user` flag on `pip3`.
 Is will ensure that you will install the package in your $HOME directory.
 Normally, pip will try to install in the main Python build, in which, users do not have write access and you may see errors when building your package.
 When using `--user` by deafult, it will install it in `$HOME/.local/lib/python3.7/site-packages`.

+**NOTE** Users will need be aware when they are installing multiple packages in `$HOME/.local` with `pip3 --user`.
+Installing conflicting packages with different versions of python will let to errors.
+When working on different projects, it it best to use Virtual Environment or Anaconda to install python packages and dependencies.

 If you want to install this package in another directory (Maybe you $HOME quota is filling up), you can install this package in any directory you have write access.
 For example, if you want to install this package in `$SCRATCH/python-pkg`,

 ```